trentsummerfield/3d-sandbox/README.md

 License
 -------

-SDL2 is licensed under the [zlib license](https://www.libsdl.org/license.php) GLEW is licensed under the [MIT license](https://github.com/nigels-com/glew#copyright-and-licensing)
+SDL2 is licensed under the [zlib license](https://www.libsdl.org/license.php)
+GLEW is licensed under the [MIT license](https://github.com/nigels-com/glew#copyright-and-licensing)

-This project is available under the unlicense.
+This project is available under the UNLICENSE.
 ```
 This is free and unencumbered software released into the public domain.